FYP-ScamSword/.github/profile/README.md

 2. Diverting the attention and resources of scammers through a web app that facilitates anonymous online chats using dummy accounts, allowing users to assume the role of various fake personas.

-A high-level overview of the project is available through our [project poster](../ScamSword-Poster.pdf)
+A high-level overview of the project is accessible through our [project poster](./ScamSword-Poster.pdf)

 For more details on each implementation, feel free to view our individual repositories: